PGY-1 Pharmacy Residency Program

 Managerial Coverage

-Residents will be on-site managers on designated weekend during their longitudinal administration experiences.
+Residents will be on-site managers on designated weekends during their longitudinal administration experiences.
 The resident will be responsible for ensuring optimal operations during weekend coverage.

 Staffing Coverage

-Residents will staff in the pharmacy on designated rotations and holidays.
+Residents will staff in the pharmacy on scheduled days, evenings, and holidays.
 The resident will conduct order verification, pharmacotherapy and lab monitoring, sterile compounding, medication dispensing and interdisciplinary team assistance for drug information questions.

 Pharmacy Administration Rotation

-• Billy Sin, Pharm.D., MBA, BCPS – Director of Pharmacy; Rotation: Administration
+• Billy Sin, Pharm.D., MBA, BCPS – Director of Pharmacy

 Pharmacy Practice Rotation